sampadaa/TeamRed_DataEngineering/README.md

 Hotel Management System

-each use case and files needed to reproduce are put in zip files
+each use case and files needed to reproduce are put in zip files We have added a document with output screenshots in it if the code cannot be reproduced.

 Mongo Cluster details :mongodb+srv://namita:mongodb@cluster0.tn7xj.mongodb.net/Hotel_database?retryWrites=true&w=majority